Stan Laurel: Early life

-In 1912 Laurel worked together with Ted Desmond on tour in Netherlands and Belgium as a comedy double act known as the Barto Bros.
-Their act, which involved them dressing as Romans, finished when Laurel was offered a spot in an American touring troupe.
-After Laurel left England for America the pair maintained a life-long friendship, sending letters and photos that documented Laurel's rise from an unknown British comedy actor in 1913 to one of the biggest names in Hollywood in the 1950s.
-The correspondence, spanning around 50 years and including photos of them being reunited in the US, was put up for auction by Desmond's grandson, Geoffrey Nolan, in 2018.
-He joined Fred Karno's troupe of actors in 1910 with the stage name of "Stan Jefferson"; the troupe also included a young Charlie Chaplin.
-The music hall nurtured him, and he acted as Chaplin's understudy for some time.
+Laurel joined music hall impresario Fred Karno's troupe of actors in 1910 with the stage name of "Stan Jefferson"; the troupe, advertised as "Fred Karno's London Comedians", also included a young Charlie Chaplin.
+Under the tutelage of Karno, the music hall nurtured him, and in England he acted as Chaplin's understudy for some time.
 Karno was a pioneer of slapstick, and in his biography Laurel stated, "Fred Karno didn't teach Charlie [Chaplin] and me all we know about comedy.
 He just taught us most of it".
 Chaplin and Laurel arrived in the United States on the same ship from Britain with the Karno troupe and toured the country.
 During the First World War, Laurel registered for military service in America on 5 June 1917, as required under the Selective Service Act.
 He was not called up; his registration card states his status as resident alien and his deafness as exemptions.

+In 1912 Laurel worked together with Ted Desmond on tour in Netherlands and Belgium as a comedy double act known as the Barto Bros.
+Their act, which involved them dressing as Romans, finished when Laurel was offered a spot in an American touring troupe.

 The Karno troupe broke up in the spring of 1914.
 Stan joined with two other former Karno performers, Edgar Hurley and his wife Ethel (known as "Wren") to form "The Three Comiques".
 On the advice of booking agent Gordon Bostock, they called themselves "the Keystone Trio".
 Stan started to do his character as an imitation of Charlie Chaplin, and the Hurleys began to do their parts as silent comedians Chester Conklin and Mabel Normand.
 They played successfully from February through October 1915, until the Hurleys and Stan parted ways.
 Between 1916 and 1918, he teamed up with Alice Cooke and Baldwin Cooke, who became his lifelong friends, to form the Stan Jefferson Trio.